 Grease six ramekins with butter

-Sift the self raising flour into a large bowl, add 100g of the golden caster sugar and the zest of the oranges.
+For the batter, sift the self raising flour into a large bowl, add the golden caster sugar and the zest of the oranges.
 Mix with a wooden spoon

 In a jug mix together the butter, milk and egg